-The Town reports the following major governmental fund:
+The Town reports the following major governmental funds:

 General Fund - The General Fund is the general operating fund of the Town.
 The General Fund accounts for all financial resources except those that are required to be accounted for in another fund.
 The primary revenue sources are ad valorem taxes, state grants, and various other taxes and licenses.
 The primary expenditures are for public safety, street maintenance and construction, and sanitation services.
+Additionally, the Town has legally adopted a Capital Reserve Fund.
+Under GASB 54 guidance the Capital Reserve Fund is consolidated in the General Fund.
+The budgetary comparison for the Capital Reserve Fund has been included in the supplemental information.